sestito/EscapeRoom/README.md

 # EscapeRoom
 ## Software
 Requires Python 3!
-Was coded in Python 3.10.7
+Was coded in Python 3.10.7.
+Tested in 3.11.3 as well.

 Required Packages are: datetime, pyqt6, and pyqt6-tools